 Before I actually sat down to write, I made three more strategic decisions.

 The first was that I would write it in the first-person present tense. (“As we enter the building, he says to me. . .”)
-I’d used this before with some success in interviews with celebrities and I hoped it might convey, better than the usual omniscient third-person past tense, the immediacy of the ’60s, what Norman Mailer called its “Nowness,” the sense of change happening all around and history unfolding in the moment.
+I’d used this before with some success in interviews with celebrities and I hoped it might convey, better than the usual omniscient third-person past tense, the immediacy of the ’60s, what, at the time, they used to call its “Nowness,” the sense of change happening all around and history unfolding in the moment.
 I also wanted to use first-person simply because I had used third-person in my earlier Wally Boyd story and wanted to do something different, and because I thought

-it would be the more effective, and more engaging, to view the story—and the new and younger world he wants to be part of—entirely through his eager and somewhat pathetic consciousness.
+it would be more effective, and more engaging, to view the story—and the new and younger world he wants to be part of—entirely through his developing (and later receding) '60s consciousness.

 The third decision was to the title.
 I chose Empire of Eden because Harding used the word “Empire” five times in his Alaska speech (it was, in fact, one of his favorite words) and he also frequently spoke of Arctic Alaska as a kind of “Eden.”
 I figured that if he really had been proposing turning the North Slope into one vast national park, he well might have called it his “Empire of Eden National Park.”
 At the same time, the term also stood for Olompali and the better world the more idealistic members of the ’60s Generation wanted to create: I had seen it used in that capacity and as a synonym for Woodstock.
 So the title had a double meaning that, as I plotted it, would become vital to the mystery story.